zenstackhq/zenstack-docs/docs/guides/check-permission.md

 :::

 ## Understanding the Problem

-ZenStack's access policies are by design coupled with the data model, which implies that to check a permission precisely, you'll have to evaluate it against the actual data.
+ZenStack's access policies are by design coupled with the data model, which implies that to check permission precisely, you'll have to evaluate it against the actual data.
 In reality, what you often need is an approximation, or in other words, a "weak" check.
 For example, you may want to check if the current user, given his role, can read entities of a particular model, and if so, render the corresponding part of UI.
 You don't really want to guarantee that the user is allowed to read every row of that model.
 What you care about is if he's potentially allowed.

 With this in mind, "checking permission" is equivalent to answering the following question: